-Tips for Licensee Retail Store (LRS) Employees
+Tips for Retail Store Employees

-A LRS establishment should take measures to ensure that patrons, staff and members of the community are not harmed due to their patrons or liquor misuse.
+Retail establishments should take measures to ensure that patrons, staff and members of the community are not harmed due to their patrons or liquor misuse.
 Reasonable measures must be taken to prevent disturbances in and around the store.
 You are responsible for controlling the behaviour of your patrons.
 Some examples of reasonable measures include